Moritz-Bergemann/PL-Practicals/assignment/report.md

 # Programming Languages - Final Report
 *Moritz Bergemann (19759948)*
+## Introduction
+To run any of the practicals, consult the Makefile.
+Each prac can be compiled/run using the command `make prac<num>`.
+Some practicals must be run manually or in separate parts.
+If so, the make command for the prac will inform you of this.

 ## Practical 1 - FORTRAN
 Readability was relatively strong, though I will be biased due to my previous experience with langauges like Python or Java.
 There are some things that were very difficult to interpret without further knowledge, such as the syntax of the 'write' statement - what does the `(*,*)` component mean?